-Power struggle often seems to be almost synonymous to parenting.
+Power struggles often seem to be almost synonymous to parenting.
 Each time the little ones say yes, we say no, and vice versa.
-Why is it and how can we stop it?
+Want to learn how to discipline without power struggles?
 Read on.

 It usually starts as early as..
 Well – early!
 We wake up in the morning and try to get ready for our day.
 I bring this shirt, he wants another shirt.
 I take out a pair of pants, he wants another pair of pants.
 I bring the Mickey socks, he wants the Spider-Man socks.
 I make a cheese sandwich, he wants a P&J sandwich.
 If I made a P&J sandwich, he would have asked for a cheese sandwich.
 Does this sound like your morning, too?
 And it’s only been one hour of waking time.
 Crazy, isn’t it?
 Parenting is indeed hard, having to constantly power struggle is even harder.